towersvault/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

 1 - Try winning the SS Anne tournament with a Pikachu in your party.
 2 - After beating the Elite-4, vitamins are no longer limited on your pokemon.
 3 - The fourth special trainer hints at the method to find Mew.
 But Mew only appears once.
 4 - There is a fifth special trainer outside Bill's house.
-Victory respawns the legendaries including Mew.
+Victory respawns the legendaries, Mew, and mist stone.
 5 - The Vermilion Dock has three hidden items.
 6 - Fish in the lowest level of Cerulean Cave for something strange.
 7 - Place a level 100 Chansey at the top of your party and use a repel.
 You're bound to find something shiny.